barbarer/py4e-int/_sources/functions/peer_in.rst

    :feedback_d: Incorrect!
 Change in the value of a function's arguments doesn't change the assigned value of a variable.
 Try replacing "first(a)" with "first(x)" in function definition.
    :feedback_e: Incorrect!
 Change in the values of a function's arguments doesn't change the assigned value of a variable.
 Try replacing "first(a)" with "first(x)" in function definition.

-   What will the output be?
+   What does the following code print?

    .. code-block:: python